Classical liberalism: Evolution of core beliefs

 Core beliefs of classical liberals included new ideas – which departed from both the older conservative idea of society as a family and from the later sociological concept of society as a complex set of social networks.

 Classical liberals agreed with Thomas Hobbes that individuals created government to protect themselves from each other and to minimize conflict between individuals that would otherwise arise in a state of nature.
-These beliefs were complemented by a belief that financial incentive could best motivate labourers.
-This belief led to the passage of the Poor Law Amendment Act 1834, which limited the provision of social assistance, based on the idea that markets are the mechanism that most efficiently leads to wealth.

 Drawing on ideas of Adam Smith, classical liberals believed that it was in the common interest that all individuals be able to secure their own economic self-interest.
 They were critical of what would come to be the idea of the welfare state as interfering in a free market.
 Despite Smith's resolute recognition of the importance and value of labour and of labourers, classical liberals criticized labour's group rights being pursued at the expense of individual rights while accepting corporations' rights, which led to inequality of bargaining power.
 Classical liberals argued that individuals should be free to obtain work from the highest-paying employers, while the profit motive would ensure that products that people desired were produced at prices they would pay.
 In a free market, both labour and capital would receive the greatest possible reward, while production would be organized efficiently to meet consumer demand.
 Classical liberals argued for what they called a minimal state and government, limited to the following functions: